heinemannj/huawei_solar_hems/README.md

 |:--------------------------------------:|
 | ![Dashboard-1](assets/dashboard-1.png) |

-These custom sensors and automations calculate all the power and energy flows of your Huawei FusionSolar PV installation (including your Batteries, but without the corrections we see in FusionSolar) based on the sensors, services and information provided by [Huawei Solar Integration](https://github.com/wlcrs/huawei_solar), because this custom HA integration ONLY exposes the information and functions made available by Huawei Solar inverters directly via one of its Modbus interfaces, which is far away from enhanced requirements of an HEMS.
+These custom sensors and automations calculate all the power and energy flows of your Huawei FusionSolar PV installation based on the sensors, services and information provided by [Huawei Solar Integration](https://github.com/wlcrs/huawei_solar), because this custom HA integration ONLY exposes the information and functions made available by Huawei Solar inverters directly via one of its Modbus interfaces, which is far away from enhanced requirements of an HEMS.

 All custom template sensors and automations are available as HA package files and all dashboards are available through HA YAML dashboards for an easy [Installation](#installation).
+For an overview and a more detailed description of the custom sensors and automations, please refer to the [Huawei Solar HEMS Wiki Pages](https://github.com/heinemannj/huawei_solar_hems/wiki).

 ## Table of Contents